kpister/plstm/README.md

 In utils there are a collection of python files.

+`pipeline.py` runs the model across one patent file.

+`choose.py` uses a k-nn model to choose which protein name is most likely.

+`preprocess.py` will handle most input text.

 `generator.py` will convert paragraphs to n-gram line separated files.

 `sample.py` will randomly select from a line separated file into a set amount.

-`length.py` will normallize line length.
+`pad.py` will normallize line length.

 ### Project Roadmap